Category: UX advice / Evidence-based design methods

 Just as there are lots of social media platforms there are also many tools for measuring impact.
 If you’re putting social content out daily it’s worth signing up to one of these in order to track your social performance (see tools below).
 How you measure success on social media should be tightly related to what you are using it for.

-However as a designer all the marketing metrics don’t do much to help you understand your audience.
-In terms of gathering evidence it’s more useful as a source of unfiltered user opinion and qualitative feedback.
+However as a UX designer all the marketing metrics don’t do much to help you understand your audience.
+In terms of gathering evidence of behaviour it’s more useful as another source of unfiltered user opinion and qualitative feedback.

 It’s also worth keeping in mind that what people say on social media is not necessarily the same as what they actually do.
 Take feedback on here with a pinch of salt.
 It’s such an easy, low friction way to communicate that people can say things just to fill their timelines.

 There are a lot of options for tracking social performance and I’ve dabbled with a couple of them.
 Buffer (for decent analytics it starts at $99/mo) helps you learn what time of day your posts work and shows quant reaction data for each one.
 Hootsuite (from £19.99/mo) allows you to manage a dashboard of different social feeds and see analytics and reports on performance.